 Figure 27.
-Selection Function-based MSP Server Assignment.
+Selection function-based mobility service instance assignment.

-In this approach, a Selection Function receives information from MSP Servers and the Vehicle System.
-The Selection Function then processes the information and informs the Vehicle System of which MSP Server to use, allowing the Vehicle System to initiate a session with the selected MSP Server.
-For example, implementation of the Selection Function could be by a DNS Server, where the algorithm runs while resolving a host name (Fig. 27), although implementation is possible independent of the DNS system.
-Specific configuration of the Selection Function may allow processing of information shared by Vehicle Systems and MSP Servers, including but not limited to geolocation and/or server health check.
-This approach is agnostic with respect to the Access Network.
+In this approach, a selection function receives information from mobility service instances and the vehicle system.
+The selection function then processes the information and tells the vehicle system which mobility service instance to use, allowing the vehicle system to initiate a session with the selected mobility service instance.
+For example, the selection function could be implemented by a DNS server, where the algorithm runs while resolving a host name (Figure 27), although implementation is possible independent of the DNS system.
+Specific configuration of the selection function may allow processing of information shared by vehicle systems and mobility service instances, including but not limited to geolocation and/or server health check.
+This approach is agnostic with respect to the access network.

-- 1) The Selection Function accepts information from MSP Servers and Vehicle Systems. - 2) The Selection Function executes the selection algorithm and assigns the target MSP Server. - 3) The Vehicle System connects to the target MSP Server.
+- 1) The selection function accepts information from mobility service instances and vehicle systems. - 2) The selection function executes the selection algorithm and assigns the target mobility service instance. - 3) The vehicle system connects to the target mobility service instance.

-Figure 28 shows an example of implementing Edge Server assignment by a Selection Function using DNS.
+Figure 28 shows an example of implementing edge server assignment by a selection function using DNS.